neektza/nikicajokic.me/_posts/2016-02-21-celluloid_internals_proxy_and_call_objects.md

 {% endhighlight %}

-## Performance considerations of Inter-actor message protocol
+## Performance considerations

 _Proxies_ and _calls_ are the foundations of what Celluloid calls inter-actor message protocol.
 Once (partially) broken down, we can see that the basis of that protocol is Ruby's `method_missing` extreme late-binding facility.

-[Many](http://technology.customink.com/blog/2012/06/18/profiling-openstruct-eager-loading-method-missing-and-lazy-loading/) [words](http://franck.verrot.fr/blog/2015/07/12/benchmarking-ruby-method-missing-and-define-method/) have already been written about performance implications of Ruby's `method_missing`.
+[Many](http://technology.customink.com/blog/2012/06/18/profiling-openstruct-eager-loading-method-missing-and-lazy-loading/) [articles](http://franck.verrot.fr/blog/2015/07/12/benchmarking-ruby-method-missing-and-define-method/) have already been written about performance implications of Ruby's `method_missing`.
 Even without considering `method_missing` penalties, Celluloid wraps many things onto every method call increasing memory usage significantly.

 Consequently, this means that there is a significant performance penalty to using Celluloid in your codebase.
 Every abstraction has a cost, but in my opinion, Celluloid is worth it in most cases.
 Even Mike Pernham says so, and he [removed it as a dependency from Sidekiq](http://www.mikeperham.com/2015/10/14/should-you-use-celluloid/).

 ---
 [^1]: [Wikipedia](https://en.wikipedia.org/wiki/Actor_model)
-[^2]: Using `included` and `extended` hooks to modify the target class is a well known pattern, an is used in many Ruby libs.
+[^2]: Using `included` and `extended` hooks to modify the target class is a well-known pattern, an is used in many Ruby libs.
 There are many more [hooks](http://stackoverflow.com/a/5168554) that you can leverage in your library.
 [^3]: [Properties](https://github.com/celluloid/celluloid-essentials/blob/master/lib/celluloid/internals/properties.rb), unlike class-instance vars, can be inherited and unlike class variables are invisible to instances.